PRAYAG2000n/FPGA_Accelerated_Drone_Flight_Simulator/README.md

 ### Prerequisites
 - Xilinx Vitis HLS 2023.2
-- Vivado 2023.2 (for bitstream generation)
-- Alveo U280 FPGA card
-- Python 3.x with numpy, matplotlib (for data analysis)
+- Versal Premium (xcvp2802-vsva5601-3HP-e-S)

 ### Implementation Steps
-1. Create the .cpp and .h files and copy paste the codes and label them appropriately
+- Create the .cpp and .h files and copy paste the codes and label them appropriately
-2. All source codes should be added to src/ and test bench should be added to test bench part of vitis
+- All source codes should be added to src/ and test bench should be added to test bench part of vitis
-3. Set drone_controller as top function and target clock to 10ns.
+- Set drone_controller as top function and target clock to 10ns.
-4. Run C simulation and C synthesis
+- Run C simulation and C synthesis

 ## Known Issues and Future Work